kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     ```

 1. Run the following commands to set up your environment and initialize the cluster.

     Since there're many ways to create your cluster, we highly recommend you to get our own eks cluster ready.

-    > Note: If you would like to install Kubeflow on your existing EKS cluster, please skip this step
+    Note: If you would like to install Kubeflow on your existing EKS cluster,
-    > and follow the setup instructions for an [existing cluster](/docs/aws/deploy/existing-cluster) instead.
+    please skip this step and follow the setup instructions for an [existing cluster](/docs/aws/deploy/existing-cluster) instead.
-    > When you are finished, return here and resume with the next step.

-    ```shell
+    ```
     export KFAPP=kfaws

     kfctl init ${KFAPP} --config=${CONFIG} -V